hannotify/http-how-teenagers-talk-to-their-parents/sections/1-intro.md

 Voorbereidingen:
 * append `?controls=false` to the URL
 * Watch your pronunciation
+* Leave the slides at 100%, scale speaker notes view down to 67%

 Hi!
 My name is Hanno and this talk is about HTTP.
 Yes, the HyperText Transfer Protocol.